AleksejDix/modern-monorepo/solution3/README.md

 1. No shared dependencies across micro frontends (no import maps)
 2. Web Components with Shadow DOM for CSS isolation
 3. All applications built with React, each with its own bundled React instance
+4. TanStack Router for robust routing in the shell
-4. Custom events for cross-micro-frontend communication
+5. Custom events for cross-micro-frontend communication

 ## Architecture Overview

 ```
 ┌─────────────────────────────────────────────────────────┐
 │                      Shell App                           │
+│                      (TanStack Router)                   │
 │                                                         │
 │  ┌─────────────────┐        ┌─────────────────────┐     │
 │  │      App1       │        │        App2         │     │